Dedric Ward

-Early years
+Early life

 Ward attended Washington High School, where he played as a running back and wide receiver.
 He also practiced basketball.

 He accepted a football scholarship from Division I-AA University of Northern Iowa.
 He became a starter at wide receiver as a sophomore.
 As a junior, he caught 50 receptions for 1,283 yards and 15 touchdowns, leading the nation with 116.4 receiving yards per game.

 As a senior, he posted 70 receptions for 1,556 yards and 17 touchdowns.
 On special teams, he averaged 11.1 yards per punt return, with 2 touchdowns.
 He returned 2 kickoffs (one for 45 yards).
 Against Illinois State University, he set a school record with 247 receiving yards, while also scoring 3 touchdowns.

 Ward finished his career as the school's and conference's All-time leading wide receiver with 176 receptions for 3,876 yards (second in Division I-AA history to Jerry Rice), 41 touchdown receptions (second in school history) and 304 career points.
 He was the only player in Gateway Football Conference history to produce 3 consecutive seasons of over 1,000 yards, leading the conference each year.
 He had a mark of 27 consecutive games with a reception and also blocked 2 punts.

 He was a part of the track team, placing third in the 55 metres with a time of 6.33 seconds at the Gateway Indoor Championships his senior season.
 He set a school record in the 200 metres with a time of 20.86 seconds.

 In 2010, he was inducted into the University of Northern Iowa Athletics Hall of Fame.